 After fixing cameras multiple times, here's what actually helps:

-Delete stuff regularly.
-WhatsApp media, downloads, old apps.
-Don't let storage hit red.
+Get rid of things often.
+WhatsApp media, downloads, and old apps.
+Don't let storage get full.

 Restart Weekly